Our Work

 Regional Care Teams

 We are providing facilitation and research support to this Maine Department of Corrections led effort to support individual system-involved youth and their families and to help inform broader system change.
 The Regional Care Network is made up of individuals from youth-serving agencies, systems, organizations and communities in each Department of Corrections (DOC) region who will help support and inform the Regional Community Care Teams as well as stay connected to the process and any outcomes and lessons learned.
 Additionally, the state Juvenile Justice Advisory Group (JJAG) has provided emergency COVID response funds to assist these teams in supporting youth in their community.
+Click on the links for more information.

 case review referral form